dennwats/stig-rhel-hardening/README.md

 - Identifying and interpreting STIG findings
 - Applying common Linux hardening techniques manually
 - Gaining familiarity with tools like `dconf`, `sudoers`, and `dnf`

 ---

-## 🧠 Talking Point (for Interviews)

-> "I used OpenSCAP with the STIG profile to assess a fresh RHEL 9 system, then manually fixed selected high-priority items.
-I generated before-and-after compliance reports and used this as a hands-on hardening lab.
-This demonstrated my understanding of real-world remediation practices, not just automation."

----